Skip to main content

 Yet, in examining the available body of data and literature detailing how different countries have rolled out climate change mitigation strategies, research led by the University of Michigan has found reasons for optimism.

-“It’s not all doom and gloom,” said report author Peter Reich, professor at the U-M School for Environment and Sustainability, or SEAS, and director of the Institute for Global Change Biology.
+“It’s not all doom and gloom,” said report author Peter Reich, professor at the U-M School for Environment and Sustainability (SEAS) and director of the Institute for Global Change Biology.

 “I think there’s an expectation that poor countries have to pollute to bring a middle-class life to most of its people, like we did.
 But we’ve seen some low-middle-income countries start to decarbonize through investing in renewables and increasing energy efficiency.
 And they are lowering their emissions while reducing income inequality and increasing the well-being of their people.”